meeki007/FoundryVTT-Server-HowTo/README.md

 ## Ubuntu 18.04 - nigix - https - ssl - basic auth - security

 ### Contributors
-LogosWorks - Upaded howto - Fix for 1MB Upload limit in the Nginx Config file [https://github.com/meeki007/FoundryVTT-Server-HowTo/issues/1](https://github.com/meeki007/FoundryVTT-Server-HowTo/issues/1)
+<b>LogosWorks</b> - Upaded howto - Fix for 1MB Upload limit in the Nginx Config file [https://github.com/meeki007/FoundryVTT-Server-HowTo/issues/1](https://github.com/meeki007/FoundryVTT-Server-HowTo/issues/1)
+<b>Shadoghast</b> - TOS Loop issue - Big help by walking through it step by step with me working out the details to create a Nuclear_option to wipe the server of foundryvtt and then install a fresh version.

 ## Table of Contents
 * [Introduction](#Introduction)